"

 This figure has two rows.
 In both rows, a chemical reaction is shown.
 In the first, structural formulas are provided.
 In this model, in purple, O atom which has H atoms singly bonded above and to the right.
 The O atom has pairs of electron dots on its left and lower sides.
 This is followed by a plus sign, which is followed in green by an O atom which has H atoms singly bonded above and to the right.
 The O atom has pairs of electron dots on its left and lower sides.
 A double arrow follows.
 To the right, in brackets is a structure with a central O atom in green, with green H atoms singly bonded above and to the right.
 A pair of green electron dots is on the lower side of the O atom.
 To the left of the green O atom, a purple H atom is singly bonded.
 Outside the brackets to the right is a superscript plus.
 This is followed by a plus sign and an O atom in purple with pairs of electron dots above, left, and below.
 An H atom is singly bonded to the right.
 This atom has a superscript negative sign.
 The reaction is written in symbolic form below.
 H subscript 2 O is labeled in purple below as “Acid subscript 1.”
 This is followed by plus H subscript 2 O, which is labeled in green below as “Base subscript 2.”
 A double sided arrow follows.
 To the right is H subscript 3 O superscript plus, which is labeled in green as below in as “Acid subscript 2.”
 This is followed by plus and O with pairs of dots above, below, and to the left with a singly bonded H on the right with a superscript negative.
 The label below in purple reads, “ Base subscript 1.”

 The process in which like molecules react to yield ions is called autoionization.
 Liquid water undergoes autoionization to a very slight extent; at 25 °C, approximately two out of every billion water molecules are ionized.
-The extent of the water autoionization process is reflected in the value of its equilibrium constant, the ion-product constant for water, Kw:
+The extent of the water autoionization process is reflected in the value of its equilibrium constant (also called the ion-product constant).
+Since we use the equilibrium constant for the autoionization of water so frequently, it is given its own abbreviation as Kw:

 Ion Concentrations in Pure Water